alifa98/Potatofy/README.md

 _Album:_
 ![an Album](ss/album.PNG)

-_Create and add PlayLis:_
+_Create and add PlayList:_
 ![Create Play List](ss/createplaylist.png)

 _Playlists:_
 ![playlists](ss/playlists.PNG)

-_Add Songs (serach recursively and add mp3 files):_
+_Add Songs (It searchs recursively and adds mp3 files):_
 ![add song](ss/addSong.png)

 ## incompleted sections :
-   * search : we use similarity algorithms to search in songs title (this helps find misspelling text)
+   * search : We should use similarity algorithms to search in songs title (this helps find misspelling text)
-   * network: this section backend isn't completed....see todo(s) in project.
+   * network: This section's backend isn't completed....see todo(s) in project.